dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

 ### Row group size
 The `pyarrow` parquet writer writes each item, i.e. table or record batch, in a separate row group.
 This may lead to many small row groups which may not be optimal for certain query engines.
 For example, `duckdb` parallelizes on a row group.
-`dlt` allows controlling the size of the row group by buffering and concatenating tables and batches before they are written.
+`dlt` allows controlling the size of the row group by [buffering and concatenating tables](../../reference/performance.md#controlling-in-memory-buffers) and batches before they are written.
 The concatenation is done as a zero-copy to save memory.
-You can control the memory needed by setting the count of records to be buffered as follows:
+You can control the size of the row group by setting the maximum number of rows kept in the buffer.
 ```toml
 [extract.data_writer]
 buffer_max_items=10e6
 ```
 Mind that `dlt` holds the tables in memory.
 Thus, 1,000,000 rows in the example above may consume a significant amount of RAM.

-`row_group_size` has limited utility with `pyarrow` writer.
-It will split large tables into many groups if set below item buffer size.
+`row_group_size` configuration setting has limited utility with `pyarrow` writer.
+It may be useful when you write single very large pyarrow tables or when your in memory buffer is really large.